Community Center Coordinator

 - Operational knowledge of computer technology and financial practices.

 - Bachelor’s degree from an accredited university.

-- OR Substitution: Two or more years of related student leadership work or experience during undergraduate education.
+- One year of post-bachelor’s work experience or substitute two or more years of related student leadership work or experience during undergraduate education.

 - Prior residence life work experience.